artisthbtl/scaryhour4/README.md

 * **Isolated Lab Environments:** On-demand creation of isolated lab environments using Docker, featuring a user-specific Kali Linux container.
 * **Networked Targets:** Automatic creation of a private network and a "hackable machine" container for relevant learning materials.
 * **Interactive Web Terminal:** A full-featured, browser-based terminal (using xterm.js) connected to the Kali container via WebSockets.
-* **Interactive Guide (Dexter):** A step-by-step guide that appears at the start of a lab and can be triggered by in-terminal user commands to provide hints and congratulations.
+* **Interactive Guide:** A step-by-step guide that appears at the start of a lab and can be triggered by in-terminal user commands to provide hints and congratulations.
 * **Backend:** Built with Django, Django REST Framework, and Django Channels.
 * **Frontend:** Built with React.